 The popularity of ductless mini-splits has grown substantially in recent years.
 These systems are a type of air-source heat pump and can therefore provide year-round heating and cooling.
 The difference is found in the air delivery system.

 Also known as geothermal heat pumps, these systems provide the most energy-efficient, environmentally friendly way to heat and cool a building.
 Like air-source heat pumps, geothermal models move heat with electricity and refrigerant.
-The difference is these systems transfer heat to and from the ground vs. the air, which stays a much more consistent temperature year-round than the outdoor air.
-Ground temperatures tend to stay around 74 degrees all year round, whereas Florida air temps can swing 40-50 degrees in less than 24hrs.
+But, instead of transferring heat to and from the air, these systems exchange heat with the ground, which stays at a relatively stable temperature year-round.
+In Florida, ground temperatures remain around 74°F, making geothermal systems remarkably efficient.
+Whereas Florida air temps can swing 40-50 degrees in less than 24hrs.
 The outdoor air affects the efficiency of a system, so the 74-degree ground temperatures make for quicker, more efficient heat transfer than an 80-plus-degree day.

 Installation can be complex and sometimes involves burying a matrix of water-filled pipes, called a closed loop, near the house.
 Local zoning ordinances and state and federal laws dictate whether this heating and cooling system can be installed in certain places.
 They also can use a well to source the water that is then pumped into a lake or feeds the sprinklers for the yard after it's used to cool or heat the home.
 This is known as an open loop system and is the most common in Florida.